Skip to content

 Disable an event destination

 You can disable an event destination.
 After you disable it, Stripe stops sending any events to that destination.
-After you re-enabled a destination, Stripe resumes sending events to the destination.
+After you re-enable a destination, Stripe resumes sending events to it.

 Was this page helpful?